 Division of Teacher Education, Leadership, and Research

 The Doctor of Education Degree in Professional Studies (EDD) is designed to prepare educators to assume leadership roles in teaching in P-12 and higher education, educational leadership, and counselor education.
-Candidates choose to focus in one of four major tracks: Counselor Education, Curriculum & Instruction, Educational Leadership, or Higher Education.
+Candidates choose to focus in one of three major tracks: Curriculum & Instruction, Educational Leadership, or Higher Education.

 Training professionals to excel in teaching, service, leadership roles, and responsibility.